 - Ankle Pain

 A full consultation is carried out to ensure the massage is personalised to you as an individual.
 This also means that all areas of tightness are identified and can be effectively treated.
-At Happy Being, you will be treated by professional and friendly therapists who will put you at ease the moment you walk through the door.
-We will listen to what you expect to get out of the treatment and aim to meet this as much as possible.
-You can also expect clear communication between yourself and the therapist.
+At Happy Being you will be treated by Jane Haddow who has expert professional physiological knowledge who will put you at your ease the minute you walk through the door.
+Jane listens in a caring, attentive way to what you expect to get out of the treatment and she aims to meet this as much as possible.
+You can expect clear communication between yourself and Jane.

 Sports & Remedial Massage Techniques

-The techniques used at Happy Being will be tailored to you, your activities, symptoms and preferences.
+The techniques used by Jane at Happy Being will be tailored to you, your activities, symptoms and preferences.

 Your treatment at Happy Being may include